kristenvaccaro/human-ai/index.md

 Programming and design assignments are due Friday 5 PM

-Late Policy: You will receive *3 free late days* that can be used for programming and design assignments.
+Late Policy: You will receive *5 free late days* that can be used for programming and design assignments over the course of the quarter.
 You do not need to contact us in advance to use those late days.
-Beyond those days, you receive a 10% penalty for each day late.
+Once you have used your 5 days for the quarter, you receive a 10% penalty for each day an assignment is late.

 Lowest Grade Dropped Policy: The lowest grade of your participation, quizzes, and programming/design assignments will be dropped.